If you're getting ready to have weight loss surgery, you're probably looking ahead to the results.

 Ask your doctor exactly what you can expect.
 It may depend, in part, on what you weigh now and the type of surgery you get.

-Although gastric banding is one option, sleeve gastrectomy is becoming more popular.
-People who get sleeve gastrectomy lose about 40% of extra weight.
+Sleeve gastrectomy is becoming a more popular weight loss surgery.
+People who get sleeve gastrectomy lose about 40% of their extra weight.

 On average, people lose 60% of their extra weight after gastric bypass surgery.